Perl-Apollo/oshun/README.md

 explaining why they had abandoned their use of type inference.

 The absolutely loved it, but they spent so much time trying to patch third-party modules that they gave up.
-They were as much time trying to fix other's code than writing their own.
+They were spending as much time trying to fix other's code than writing their own.

-This is one of the many dangers of retrofitting a system like "data checks" onto an existing language.
+This is a danger of retrofitting a system like "data checks" onto an existing language.
 Thus, we're being extremely conservative.

 ### Signature checks